pauldotyu/awesome-aks/2024-07-16-argo-rollouts-with-istio/README.md

 When you see the **Status** show **✔ Healthy** and **revision:1** ReplicaSet status as **ScaledDown**, hit **CTRL+C** to exit the watch.

+Go back to the store admin site and create a new product.
+You should see the AI service being used to generate the product images too!

-## Import Istio dashboard into Azure Managed Grafana
+## BONUS: Import Istio dashboard into Azure Managed Grafana

 Import the Istio dashboard into the Azure Managed Grafana instance.